ec-europa/europa-component-library/framework/components/ecl-tables/README.md

 JavaScript behavior is not responsible for any other visual, cosmetic or generally styling modifications.
 Responsive behavior is handled by CSS.

-Further details on these and other behavioral corrections needed by JavaScript, please refer to an
+For further details please refer to
 [internal wiki page](https://webgate.ec.europa.eu/CITnet/confluence/display/NEXTEUROPA/Table).

 ### Adding JavaScript behaviors

-When using ecl tables, make sure to call related javascript:
+When using ECL tables, make sure to call related JavaScript:

 ```javascript
 ECL.eclTables();
 ```

-It will handle responsive behavior

 You can also apply this script only to a subset of elements: